Anatomy of Innovation Course

 HMS HealthTech Fellows will guide the course as project coaches.
 As a part of their training, fellows spend time uncover unmet needs through clinical observation.
 They will bring those observations to the course so participants can create innovations for real issues happening in health care today.

-Spring 2026 course details
+Spring 2027 course details coming this Fall

 Anatomy of Innovation Course